whitequark/ipaddr.js/README.md

 ## Older Node support

+Use 2.x release for nodejs versions 10+.
-Use the latest 1.x release for versions of nodejs older than 8.
+Use the 1.x release for versions of nodejs older than 10.

 ## API